Party time is over for Norway's oil capital - and the country

 "As the market is today, I normally sell at the asking price or below.
 Before I sold at the asking price or above.
 People bidding over the asking price happened a lot more before, not so much now," he told Reuters.
 "It is tough, but I am an optimist."

-Despite a population of only 130,000 people, Stavanger enjoyed a booming high-end restaurant scene fueled by oil executives' business lunches.
+Despite a population of only 130,000 people, Stavanger enjoyed a booming high-end restaurant scene fuelled by oil executives' business lunches.
 But that is changing too.

 "Companies don't throw big parties anymore," said Svein-Are Brynestad, manager of the Boelgen & Moi brasserie, which dishes up a mushroom risotto at 225 crowns ($28).